DmitrySerg/data-wondering/dark-forest-game-theory/dark-forest-game-theory.md

 # Where be the aliens?
-Game theory, Dark Forest, and Python
+Game theory, Dark Forest, and

 Contents:
 Intro